hlynch/Bayesian2020/docs/Week-5-lecture.md

 Now histogram just the $x$ values.
 This is the **marginal probability density** $p(x)$.
 Does it make sense why?
 Think back to the exercise we did with graph paper.
 If we have bivariate samples from $(x,y)$ and we simply tally up all the samples for a certain x-value (irrespective of the y values involved), we have "marginalized out" $y$ to create $p(x)$.

 When we do modelling in JAGS, we will do this automatically.
-In fact, the posterior summaries provided by JAGS and the related R packages automatically provide marginal posterior summaries, and they do that by summarizing the draws for one variables ignoring the values for all the other variables.
-(I think of this as taking one column from the sims.matrix.)
+In fact, the posterior summaries provided by JAGS and the related R packages automatically provide marginal posterior summaries, and they do that by summarizing the draws for one variables ignoring the values for all the other variables(I think of this as taking one column from the sims.matrix).

 Metropolis algorithm
 -------------------